 Now, when I look at my "ugly," it doesn't seem as ugly as it did before and I feel some relief at having expressed my emotions in this manner.
 I recall that when making my "ugly," I had pressed down hard and used the cray-paz in a rather rough and dark manner (most uncharacteristic of me).

 Before reading McMurray and Schwartz-Mirman (2001), I had always interpreted and experienced this awful feeling as inward-directed.
-However, now I think that when I have been feeling my pain, I have also been expressing my repressed anger and rage towards a significant figure in my early childhood.
+However, now I think that when I have been feeling my pain, I have also been expressing some repressed anger and rage towards a figure from my early childhood.